Bunny Hop 5K Run

 Each seat in our new Beazley Planetarium costs $400.
 We were very fortunate to have area Rotary clubs donate over half of the funding needed.
 Twenty-three out of sixty-three seats remain unsold.
 This provides a great opportunity for naming rights for a loved one, special event or a gift for friends and family.
 Donors will be listed on a plaque outside the entrance to the Planetarium.

 This event is always scheduled the Saturday morning of Memorial Day weekend.
-More than 1,200 runners participated in the ERR 10K, Crawford Street Mile and the Children’s Museum Fun Run in 2013.
+Runners participated in the ERR 10K, Crawford Street Mile and the Children's Museum Fun Run.
 Runners follow the exciting and scenic course through the streets of Olde Towne, along the Elizabeth River on Crawford Parkway and the grounds of the Naval Regional Medical Center.
-The race is always followed by a post race celebration at nTelos Wireless Pavilion.
-Proceeds in the past have benefitted the renovation and expansion of the Children’s Museum.
-Approximately $65,000 has been raised over the years by this one event.
+The race is always followed by a post race celebration at Portsmouth Pavilion.
+Proceeds in the past have benefitted the renovation and expansion of the Children's Museum.
+Approximately $70,000 has been raised over the years by this one event.

 In 2015 the collection was sold to the City of Portsmouth.